GenericMappingTools/gmt/MAINTENANCE.md

 Here are some of the shortcuts included in `bashrc_for_gmt`:

 - `gmt6` and `gtop` can be used to quickly `cd` to the top of the GMT source directory and repository base respectively.
-- `gmtfind` can be used to list all source, docs, scripts, and text files where a string appears in the file.
-  (e.g., `gmtfind "Grid increment is"` returns all files that contain the string 'Grid increment is').
+- `gmtfind` can be used to list all source, docs, scripts, and text files where a string appears in the file (e.g., `gmtfind "Grid increment is"` returns all files that contain the string 'Grid increment is').
 This includes all files recursively from the current working directory; `gtop` or `gmt6` can be used prior to this command to get to the source directory or repository base.